 Dear Worried about Gay-Bashing,

-You mention in your question that you're already aware that your parents are worried about your safety.
+You mention in your question that your parents are worried about your safety.
 Talking with them might be hard, but it'll likely also be a relief for both you and them to put the issues out on the table.
-It can be painful for parents to acknowledge that they cannot completely ensure that their child will not come to harm.
-Even when there's no immediate threat, it's common for parents of gay, lesbian, bisexual, and transgendered teens to feel anxiety and sometimes even guilt.
+It can be painful for parents to acknowledge that they can’t completely ensure that their child will not come to harm.
+Even when there's no immediate threat, it's common for parents of gay, lesbian, bisexual, transgendered, and queer/quesioning (LGBTQ) teens to feel anxiety and sometimes even guilt.
 It might be helpful for your parents to have the opportunity to speak with other parents in similar situations.
 Parents, Families, and Friends of Lesbians and Gays (PFLAG) is a national organization with local chapters — a place for you, your family, and your friends to get support.
 PFLAG's web site has a wealth of information that you can look at on your own, or with your parents, as well as contact info for chapter meetings and a focus area on safety in schools.

 You and your girlfriend have a great relationship, but the fear of harm is certain to be a stressor.
 You might start by being honest with each other about your ideals and how you are going to balance these with protecting yourselves.
 Some of your decisions may be political and others may be about your gut instincts.
 For example, how do you feel about holding hands in public?
 Do you talk about your relationship openly with people at school?
 What would it mean if you decided not to?
 There are no right or wrong decisions here — it's just a matter of what makes you feel safe and comfortable.

-Another option is to suggest to the administration, student government, peer counseling program (if your school is lucky enough to have one), or another student activist group that the entire student body might benefit from an anti-prejudice workshops or programs.
+Another option is to suggest to the administration, student government, peer counseling program (if your school is lucky enough to have one), or another student activist group that the entire student body might benefit from an anti-prejudice workshop or program.
 Numerous organizations that provide this type of programming for schools all over the country are available, sometimes at very minimal cost.
 For example, the National Coalition Building Institute (NCBI) is a non-profit group that does just this; another is the Anti-Defamation League.
 Your action may wind up not only serving you, but also inspiring others around you to be open about themselves as well.

 Many other national and local organizations exist that can provide strategizing help, emotional support, legal advice, and socializing opportunities, including:

-This is the National Coalition for Gay, Lesbian, Bisexual, and Transgender Youth, which has some great information, including a school resources library that can help you make your school a more welcoming place for all students.
+- Outproud: This is the National Coalition for Gay, Lesbian, Bisexual, and Transgender Youth, which has some great information, including a school resources library that can help you make your school a more welcoming place for all students.

-The nation's oldest and largest legal organization working for the civil rights of lesbians, gay men, and people with HIV/AIDS has a special section on school-related issues on their web site.
+- Lambda Legal Defense and Education Fund (LLDEF): This is the nation's oldest and largest legal organization working for the civil rights of lesbians, gay men, and people with HIV/AIDS has a special section on school-related issues on their web site.

-Best of luck,Alice!
+Best of luck,